Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/avoiding_common_attacks.md

 Currently in the smart contract, no functions call external functions

 ## DoS with Block Gas Limit
 Although not fully implemented, I have been working on a modifier to check if the input address is a band manager.
 Since the number of band managers can increase, and I am using a for loop to check if the address is in the array, I need to consider checking for gas usage so that executing the modifier does not run out of gas and fail.
+I will also investigate other ways to verify a band manager besides looping over an array.

 ## Tx.origin problem
 msg.sender is always used in the contract